 - The Anxiety Treatment Program (ages 4-18).
 This specialty clinic provides proven treatment to children whose lives are disrupted by severe anxiety, including Obsessive-Compulsive Disorder, and their families.

-- The Early Childhood Intervention Program (ECIP), including a therapeutic preschool for children with severe emotional and behavioral problems (birth to age 6).
+- The Early Childhood Intervention Program (ECIP), including therapeutic groups for preschool-age children with severe emotional and behavioral problems (birth to age 6).
 ECIP is a program for young children who are experiencing severe problems with their social, behavioral and emotional development.

 - Community-Based Services (CBS), including case management and attendant care (all ages).
 CBS provides intensive support for the child and family to help the child remain in their own home and avoid hospitalization.
 Services can be provided at home, at school and in the community.